What Constitutes “Doing Business” in a State?

 - Doing Business: This refers to the actual activities and operations of a business in a particular state.
 As mentioned earlier, it involves things like having employees, property, or ongoing transactions in that state.

-- Doing Business As (DBA): This, on the other hand, refers to the name under which a business operates.
+- Doing Business As (DBA): This, on the other hand, refers to the name under which a company operates.
 A DBA is a trade name, or a fictitious business name, that a company uses that is different from its legal business name.
 For example, if your company’s legal name is “Bob’s Baked Goods LLC” but you want to market yourself as “Bob’s Bagels,” you would file for a DBA to use that trade name.

 Final Thoughts

-Navigating state regulations may seem complex, but with the right knowledge and a little help from FormPros, you can ensure that your business stays on the right side of the law, no matter where you operate.
+Navigating state regulations may seem complex, but with the right knowledge and a little help from FormPros, you can ensure that your company stays on the right side of the law, no matter where you operate.

 - Legal Contracts